Introduction

 Neglecting soft skills

-Project managers need strong interpersonal abilities, Highlight leadership skills and team management experience.
-Showcase your communication abilities through specific examples.
-And demonstrate problem-solving skills with real-world scenarios.
+Project managers need strong people skills.
+Emphasise your leadership skills and experience managing teams.
+Demonstrate your communication skills through specific examples.
+And show your problem-solving skills through practical examples.

 Failing to proofread and edit

-Remember, your CV represents your attention to detail and organisational skills.
-Avoiding these common mistakes will help ensure your project management CV presents you as a polished, well-rounded professional ready to tackle complex projects effectively.
+Remember, your CV shows your attention to detail and organisational skills.
+Avoid these mistakes and you’ll have a polished CV that presents you as a well-rounded professional who can manage complex projects.

 Expert tips for standing out